Dean2k/A.R.E.S/README.md

 For other software used within the project please refer to the LICENSE folder in our release binaries and GitHub repos.

-Simple, you aren't free to use this code as you please, you are free to read it, learn from it, debug and understand it but redistributing copies of it is a no no. Even edited variants without the developers permission.
+Simple, you aren't free to use this code as you please, you are free to read it, learn from it, debug and understand it but redistributing copies of it is a no no. Even edited variants without ALL developers permission.